ilyakurdyukov/e2k-ports/Python.md

 2. Use the patch below to speed up the interpreter by about 10-15%.
 3. Use `--enable-optimizations` to get around 10% speedup.

 - Patching with `sed` and `awk` gives more resilience against changes in Python sources.
-- Relevant for LCC 1.25.15

 ### Python 2

-- tested for Python 2.7.18
+- tested for Python 2.7.18 using LCC 1.25.15

 ```sh
 # unsupported profiling option